Notice of Privacy Practices

 In providing your health coverage, we collect Private Information from the following sources:

-- Information we receive from you or your policyholder on applications, other forms or websites we sponsor.
+- Information we receive from you or your subscriber on applications, other forms or websites we sponsor.

 - Information we obtain from your transactions with us, our affiliates or others, such as health care professionals.